setophaga/codes-for-Evo-manuscripts/README.md

 # codes-for-Evo-manuscripts
-This repository is designated for codes associated with manuscript authored by Silu Min Tu Wang, who is in the field of Evolutionary Biology.
+This repository is designated for codes associated with manuscripts authored by Silu Min Tu Wang, who is in the field of Evolutionary Biology.